isabelc/Organized-Docs/readme.txt

 == Changelog ==
 = 2.0.2 =
 * Fix: mobile styling.
+* New: option to disable the Docs Menu Link that get automatically added to your site.
+You can still add your own link in Appearance: Menus.

 = 2.0.1 =
 * NOTE: Please see changes for version 2.0.